 The most surreal experience was playing a real person – Diana, Princess of Wales.
-It was for a BBC sit-com called ‘L for Lester’.
+It was for a BBC sit-com called L for Lester.
 I didn’t have to say anything, just smile and wave graciously.
 It was the summer of 1982.
 We were driven, my husband and I, in a Rolls Royce into a small town in Gloucestershire.
-The street were decked in bunting and lined with crowds waving flags including as many primary school children, Cubs, Scouts and Brownies as could be gathered together for the afternoon.
-I think the children believed the real Princess was on her way.
-I absorbed the full flare of their passionate if not fanatical adoration, which was really quite daunting.
-It gave me a brief glimpse of what life must have been like for her, a girl a few months younger than me.
+The street was decked in bunting and lined with crowds waving flags including as primary school children, Cub Scouts and Brownies.
+I’m sure the children believed the real Princess was on her way.
+I absorbed the full flare of their passionate if not fanatical adoration, which was quite daunting.
+It gave me a brief glimpse of what life must have been like a newly married girl a few months younger than me.

-‘I needed all this experience in my fulltime job at the BBC once I started working as the Third Assistant Director on the long-running series One by One.
+‘I needed all this experience in my full-time job at the BBC once I started working as the Third Assistant Director on the long-running series One by One.
 This followed the life story of a vet called David Taylor who specialised in exotic animals.
 It starred an Indian elephant, a baboon and Jimmy Ellis – darling of the nation, since being in Z-Cars but a difficult chap to get out of the pub.
 It also featured a tiger cub belonging to Billy Chipperfield, to which I was so allergic that I thought my eyes would never open again.
 If you have an allergy to cats do not go near big ones.

 Doctor Who ~